I'll Be There (Jackson 5 song): Mariah Carey version

-American singer and songwriter Mariah Carey had included "I'll Be There" as a last-minute addition to her MTV Unplugged setlist, after she had been informed that most acts on the show commonly perform at least one cover.
+American singer-songwriter Mariah Carey had included "I'll Be There" as a last-minute addition to her MTV Unplugged setlist, after she had been informed that most acts on the show commonly perform at least one cover.
 "I'll Be There" was the sixth track on Carey's MTV Unplugged special, taped on March 16, 1992.
 It was performed as a romantic duet, with Carey singing Michael Jackson's lines and R&B singer Trey Lorenz singing Jermaine Jackson's lines.
 The program and resulting MTV Unplugged album were produced by Carey and Walter Afanasieff, who played the piano for the performance.
 Boyz II Men's Wanya Morris sang the song with Carey in the concert home video, Fantasy: Mariah Carey at Madison Square Garden.
 The song is composed in common time and has a moderate tempo of 84 beats per minute.
 Carey's vocal range spans two octaves and three semitones from the low note of D3 to the high note of F5.

 The MTV Unplugged special aired on May 20, 1992, and was a notable success.
 Carey's label, Columbia Records, received many requests to release "I'll Be There" as a single, which had not been planned.
 A radio edit of the song was created which removed dialogue portions of the performance, and "I'll Be There" was released as a single.
 In the US, the song was issued with "So Blessed" as a B-side; in the United Kingdom, the "I'll Be There" single included the live version of "Vision of Love", and the album versions of "If It's Over" and "All in Your Mind".

 "I'll Be There" was nominated for the 1993 Grammy Award for Best R&B Performance by a Duo or Group with Vocals and Best R&B Song, losing both categories to Boyz II Men's "End of the Road".
 The "I'll Be There" music video, directed by Larry Jordan, was compiled from footage of Carey's MTV Unplugged appearance.

 During Michael Jackson's memorial service on July 7, 2009, Carey and Lorenz sang their rendition of the song in tribute to Jackson 17 years after their first performance together.

 Regularly, "I'll Be There" has been featured on Carey's catalog albums included on #1's (1998), Greatest Hits (2001), The Ballads (2008), The Essential Mariah Carey (2011), and #1 to Infinity (2015).

 Critical reception

 AllMusic editor Shawn M. Haney highlighted it and wrote, "...the power and esteem of these tales lift to new heights and remain at a peak with the breathtaking, moment-making performance of "I'll Be There"."
-Larry Flick from Billboard stated that Carey "delivers an astonishingly restrained and soulful rendition".
+Larry Flick from Billboard magazine stated that Carey "delivers an astonishingly restrained and soulful rendition".
 He added, "She is complemented by rich vocal support from Epic newcomer Trey Lorenz."
 An editor from Entertainment Weekly wrote that Mariah turned this song into a "killer duet."
 In 2018, the magazine called it a "revelation", noting that she "made it utterly her own."